ansys/pyaedt/doc/source/User_guide/extensions.rst

 ~~~~~~~~~~~~~~~~~

 Custom extensions are custom workflows (Python script) that can be installed both at project and application level.
-From the Extension Manager select the target destination:
+From the Extension manager select the target destination:

 .. image:: ../Resources/toolkit_manager_1.png
   :width: 800